CADS-Admin/carers-allowance-prototype/README.md

 ## 3. Building the static site

-If you want to publish the prototype on the internet you'll need to build it first.
-Type:
+If you want to publish the prototype to GitHub Pages, there's a Rake task for that.
+Just type:

-	middleman build

-Everything will be compiled into the `build` folder.
+	rake publish